-KACF distributed three rounds of grants as of June 2020, to provide immediate and longer-term support to our nonprofit partners working in the frontlines of the COVID-19 pandemic.
-These organizations are providing essential services to the most vulnerable Korean Americans.
+In 2020, KACF distributed three waves of COVID response grants to provide immediate and longer-term support to our nonprofit partners providing essential services to the most vulnerable Korean Americans.

-Here is an overview of how funds are being used to spearhead urgent relief efforts for individuals and families affected by COVID-19, as well as to support longer-term resilience.
+Here is an overview of how 2020 funds have been used to spearhead urgent relief efforts for individuals and families affected by COVID-19, as well as to support longer-term resilience.

 - Asian American Federation (AAF): $5,000 to provide in-language resources to Korean and Chinese small business owners about COVID-19 relief measures.

 - Asian Women’s Christian Association (AWCA): $10,000 to deliver Korean food baskets/grocery store gift cards to families facing economic hardship in the Bergen County, NJ area, as well as provide COVID-19 information in Korean, Japanese and Chinese through its hotline and KaKaoTalk.

 - Korean-American Physicians Association of NY (KAMPANY): $10,000 to operate a COVID-19 medical hotline and offer telemedicine consultations in the Korean language.